openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsManualInstallPrereqs.md

 [ShellCheck](https://www.shellcheck.net/) is used to check the format of shell scripts.
 Download ShellCheck from [Windows Open Enclave SDK Prerequisites](WindowsPrerequisites.md).

-For example, [ShellCheck v0.7.0](https://oejenkins.blob.core.windows.net/oejenkins/shellcheck-v0.7.0.zip) can be installed as follows.
+For example, [ShellCheck v0.7.0](https://openenclavepublicstorage.blob.core.windows.net/openenclavedependencies/shellcheck-v0.7.0.zip) can be installed as follows.

 Download and extract the ShellCheck zip file.
 Inside it there is shellcheck-v0.7.0.exe which must be copied to a directory in your PATH and renamed to shellcheck.exe.

 ## OpenSSL

-Download and install OpenSSL for Windows from our [direct download link here](https://oejenkins.blob.core.windows.net/oejenkins/openssl-1.1.1-latest.nupkg) which is distributed under the [dual OpenSSL and SSLeay license](https://www.openssl.org/source/license-openssl-ssleay.txt) without further legal obligations.
+Download and install the latest build of OpenSSL 1.1.1 for Windows from one of the following [locations](https://wiki.openssl.org/index.php/Binaries) or build and install it from source.

-Alternatively, you can obtain OpenSSL at one of the [locations listed in the OpenSSL wiki](https://wiki.openssl.org/index.php/Binaries), or build and install it from source.
+Alternatively, you can use a stored version of OpenSSL 1.1.1 [here](https://openenclavepublicstorage.blob.core.windows.net/openenclavedependencies/openssl.1.1.1579.74.nupkg) which is distributed under the [dual OpenSSL and SSLeay license](https://www.openssl.org/source/license-openssl-ssleay.txt) without further legal obligations.

 After installing OpenSSL, add `openssl` to your `PATH`.